 Bachelet also said Chileans should not forget what happened under General Pinochet.
-She said "Only then will we have a constructive vision of our future, guaranteeing respect for the fundamental rights of all Chileans.”
+She said, “Only then will we have a constructive vision of our future, guaranteeing respect for the fundamental rights of all Chileans.”
 Bachelet has decided not to attend today’s funeral.
 She was once jailed and tortured by the Pinochet regime.
-The Spanish Judge Baltasar Garzon who led a campaign to bring Pinochet to justice also spoke on Monday.
+The Spanish Judge Baltasar Garzon, who led a campaign to bring Pinochet to justice, also spoke on Monday.

-In Britain, the Observer newspaper reports that cabinet ministers have been told by the Foreign Office to stop using the phrase 'war on terror.'
-The British government said it wanted to avoid using language that could be counter-productive.
-The White House coined the phrase shortly after the 9/11 attacks but many British officials now feel the term has inflamed opinions worldwide.
+In Britain, The Observer newspaper reports that Cabinet ministers have been told by the Foreign Office to stop using the phrase “war on terror.”
+The British government said it wanted to avoid using language that could be counterproductive.
+The White House coined the phrase shortly after the 9/11 attacks, but many British officials now feel the term has inflamed opinions worldwide.

 In Iran, a group of students disrupted a speech by Iranian President Mahmoud Ahmadinejad on Monday.
 It marked the first major public protest against Ahmadinejad since he took office.
-The students screamed Death to the Dictator, set photographs of the president on fire and threw firecrackers at him.
+The students screamed death to the dictator, set photographs of the president on fire and threw firecrackers at him.
 Ahmadinejad cut his speech short.
 As he left, students kicked at the car that carried him away.
 The president’s guards did not remove the students or use force to stop the protests.
-Meanwhile Iran is hosting an international conference questioning whether the Holocaust occurred.
-Holocaust deniers from around the world are attending including former Ku Klux Klan leader David Duke who claimed that the gas chambers in which millions perished actually did not exist.
+Meanwhile, Iran is hosting an international conference questioning whether the Holocaust occurred.
+Holocaust deniers from around the world are attending, including former Ku Klux Klan leader David Duke, who claimed that the gas chambers in which millions perished actually did not exist.

 South African Archbishop Desmond Tutu has sharply criticized Israel for blocking the United Nations from investigating the recent killing of 19 Palestinians in Gaza.
-Tutu was scheduled to head a fact-finding mission to Beit Hanun but Israeli officials failed to grant him the necessary travel visas.
+Tutu was scheduled to head a fact-finding mission to Beit Hanoun, but Israeli officials failed to grant him the necessary travel visas.

-An Israeli government spokesperson said Israel was concerned about the mission’s platform, saying it “advances a biased anti-Israeli agenda".
+An Israeli government spokesperson said Israel was concerned about the mission’s platform, saying it “advances a biased anti-Israeli agenda.”

 Dennis Kucinich spoke on Monday at a hearing featuring the authors of the recent Lancet study that found as many as 660,000 Iraqi civilians have been killed during the war in Iraq.

-In environmental news, scientists are warning that within 30 years the Arctic will almost be completely ice-free making it possible for ships to sail to the North Pole.
+In environmental news, scientists are warning that within 30 years the Arctic will almost be completely ice-free, making it possible for ships to sail to the North Pole.
 Global warming has caused sea ice in the Arctic to shrink at a record pace.

 A new study out of South Africa has found that the country’s life expectancy has dropped by 13 years since 1990 because of the AIDS epidemic.
 The average South African now only lives to be 51 years old.

-A prominent Republican lawmaker is coming under criticism for apparently endorsing the assassination of Cuban president Fidel Castro.
-A new documentary called 638 Ways To Kill Castro features a brief interview with Florida Congresswoman Ileana Ros-Lehtinen.
+A prominent Republican lawmaker is coming under criticism for apparently endorsing the assassination of Cuban President Fidel Castro.
+A new documentary called “638 Ways to Kill Castro” features a brief interview with Florida Congresswoman Ileana Ros-Lehtinen.

 Ileana Ros-Lehtinen was recently tapped to become the top Republican on the House International Relations Committee.
-She accused the filmmakers of splicing together her words but she admitted to the Miami Herald that she can’t rule out that she ever mentioned Castro and a potential assassination.
-Ros-Lehtinen said '’If someone were to do it, I wouldn’t be crying.”
+She accused the filmmakers of splicing together her words, but she admitted to the Miami Herald that she can’t rule out that she ever mentioned Castro and a potential assassination.
+Ros-Lehtinen said, “If someone were to do it, I wouldn’t be crying.”

 In Britain, a series of anti-nuclear protests were held Monday to protest Tony Blair’s push to develop a new generation of nuclear weapons.
-Two protesters managed to unfurl a banner inside Parliament that read “Sane Government, Not More Missiles."
-28 protesters were arrested in a series of actions across the country.
+Two protesters managed to unfurl a banner inside Parliament that read “Sane Government, Not More Missiles.”
+Twenty-eight protesters were arrested in a series of actions across the country.